 1. Preheat oven to 350 degrees F. Spray two loaf pans with non-stick baking spray and line the bottom and sides with parchment paper.

-2. Prepare the vanilla cake per the instructions (either your recipe or per the box), and evenly divide between the two loaf pans.
+2. Prepare the vanilla pound cake per the instructions (either your recipe or per the box), and evenly divide between the two loaf pans.
 Bake until the cakes spring back to the touch or a cake tester comes out clean.
+(Tip: you can use regular cake mix but pound cake provides a sturdier base!)

 3. Remove the cakes from the oven and allow to cool before removing them from the pans.